dongrixinyu/ffio/README.md

 <img src="https://github.com/dongrixinyu/ffio/blob/main/ffio_logo.jpg?raw=true" />

-An easy-to-use Python wrapper for FFmpeg-C-API.

-- This repo **ffio**(which means FFmpeg as an io) is to provide an easy way for Python users to use handle video streams.
-Now this repo includes functions below:
+This repo **ffio**, which means using FFmpeg to process io stream data, is an easy-to-use Python wrapper for FFmpeg-C-API, providing for Python users to handle video streams smoothly.
-    - grab frames from a video stream.
-    - insert frames in Python format into an output video stream.

 # Features